-Keto cinnamon sugar is very easy to make.
-All you need is a small bowl, Granular Monk Fruit Erythritol, and ground cinnamon.
+- Keto Cinnamon Sugar: All you need is a small bowl, Granular Monk Fruit Erythritol, and ground cinnamon.
 You can use a spoon or even a fork to give it a quick mix.
 Then, when the keto French toast sticks are ready, you can sprinkle it right on top.

 Other Keto Breakfast Ideas

 Shortly after making keto French toast sticks, I took my recipe to the next level.
 You should definitely try these Strawberry Shortcake French Toast.
 They were the bomb!
-It’s an amazing variation of these Keto French Toast Sticks with sugar-free whipped cream and a 4-ingredient Strawberry sauce.
+It’s an amazing twist of these Keto French Toast Sticks with sugar-free whipped cream and a sugar-free Strawberry sauce.

 If you prefer your French Toast stuffed, then you should check out this Low Carb Stuffed French Toast!

 And if French toast is not your thing, you can try any of these breakfast recipes: